This post may contain affiliate links, from which we earn an income.

 Air that’s thick with hygge, canals crisp with ice, and a dusting of snow on the cobbled streets make Copenhagen in Denmark one of the top winter city breaks in Europe.

-It will be cold, but that’s ok because there’s glogg (mulled wine with raisins and almonds), pancake puffs, and real fires in hotels, cafes, and bars across the city, perfect for keeping warm and snuggling!
+Copenhagen will be cold, but that’s okay because there’s glogg (mulled wine with raisins and almonds), pancake puffs, and real fires in hotels, cafes, and bars across the city, perfect for keeping warm and snuggling!

 Venture out to the brilliantly kitsch Tivoli Gardens for the Christmas market and winter wonderland that even the most responsible of adults will enjoy.